TriodeGirl/Arduino__UNO_R4_CTC_Clock_Frequency_Accuracy_Measurement_Circuit/README.md

 External clock can be provided with an Arduino Leonardo (code provided to output a c.
 1.000kHz clock on pin D6)

 The following two images show the relative stability (or not) of a 12.000MHz XTAL (as fitted to the EK-RA4M1 board) to a divided-by-four 48Mhz HOCO clock.
-The rising is centered in the twelth clock after the trigger i.e. at 1.00uS
+The center rising-edge is the twelth clock after the trigger i.e. at 1.00uS

 12.000 MHz XTAL